bobleesj/learn-swift-with-bob/Content/05_Sales/Marketing.md

  - Gitbook Lecture Notes and Learning Journey
  - YouTube Video: weekly Vlog & Preview Tutorials
  - Medium Articles

+### Google Search
+ - Sales Page for distinct URL.
+This sales page should have comments on the bottom.
+Also possibly a share feature.
+I only need a one page.
+Quality > Quantity

+### Sales Page
+ - Sales page contains: pitch, YouTube videos, previews, Gitbook
+ - You can always tweak sales page from one year down the road.
+It's all about reusability.
+ - Include comments to show social proof.
+ - Integrate scrolling feature to improve user experience.

 ## Advertisement
 Theme: Personal story and document my journey.  `Facebook`, `LinkedIn`, `Twitter`, `YouTube`, `Google`